 A Celebration of Karl's Life will be held on Friday, December 6, 2019, 11:00 a.m. at Sunset Memorial Park Mausoleum Chapel, 924 Menual Blvd.
 NE Albuquerque, New Mexico.

-To send flowers to Karl's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Karl Anthony Kelsey, please visit our floral store.